 At Storykit, we have always approached video creation in this modular way.
 You can see it when you look at your storyboard, where each slide is a flexible building block, which can be moved, copied and modified in an infinite number of ways, to suit your needs.
 But behind each storyboard, there is a unique and intricate web of Storykit data, and thus the building block principle is extended far beyond your slides.
 This is very clear using the feature 'Insert Storyboard', which makes it possible for you to use the entire storyboard as a building block.

 – It's essentially a simplified way to move content.
 With this function, it's easy to insert an entire storyboard into another storyboard - your own or someone else's.
 All settings from the original storyboard are included: styling, assets, manuscript - everything, but it will be inserted into the theme of the new storyboard.
 When you have inserted the storyboard, you can edit it as you wish, and modify it to fit into your existing content.

 How should this function be utilised?

 – There are many ways, but first and foremost, you can use this function to create your own building block library.
 If someone has made a great outro, an optimal way to style a quote, or found an efficient dramaturgical structure – or maybe created a video gallery of your employees – you can save it and use it again.
 It will make your work more efficient, and it will also help your entire organisation to improve their content creation significantly over time, if everyone get access to the building blocks.

-Thanks to the underlying modularity in Storykit Video Studio, you can be assured you'll see more functionality based on it in the future.
+Thanks to the underlying modularity in Storykit Video Studio, you can be assured you'll see more functionality based features it in the future.

 – Absolutely!
-Taking the modularity from slide-level up to storyboard-level is just the first step.
+Taking the modularity from slide-level up to storyboard-level is just one step.
 We have many productivity enhancing ideas in the pipelines.
 Without saying too much, I am sure our users can visualize some of the future possibilities with their own imagination, says Fredrik Strömberg.